Preparing your incubator for lockdown.

 A home made non slip base for chickens to hatch safely.

-I make exactly the same type of base for chicks hatching in my Brinsea Octagon 20 incubator.
+I make exactly the same type of base for chicks hatching in any of my other incubators.

-Hatching can be a messy process, so once all the eggs have hatched it's wise to discard this base and make a fresh one next time you incubate.
+Hatching can be a messy process, so once all the eggs have hatched, discard this base and make a fresh one next time you incubate.

-If you haven't yet got a candler, have a look at this page where I review the best candling devices on today's market.
+• If you haven't yet got a candler, look at this page where I review the best candling devices available.

-A non fertile egg showing no signs of development.
+A non fertile egg showing no signs of development against a dark background.

-Eggs with cracks which also have ‘gunk’ on the shell - a kind of sticky oozing liquid - should also be discarded straight away.
-These eggs have stopped developing and if left will explode, scattering bacteria over the rest of the hatch.
+• Eggs with cracks, particularly if they also have an oozing liquid on the shell, should also be discarded.
+These eggs have stopped developing.
+If left, they will explode, scattering bacteria over the rest of the batch.

 A typical blood ring in an incubated egg.
 This egg should be discarded.

-For more information and an explainer video about how to spot a blood ring, see this page.
+For more information, including an explainer video looking at a blood ring and what's inside the egg, see this page.

 While you're candling, mark the air cell.

-You will hopefully have been doing this throughout incubation as you candle your eggs but it’s important especially to do it at lockdown.
+You will hopefully have been doing this throughout incubation as you candle your eggs, but it’s important especially to do it at lockdown (day 18, or day 16 for bantam eggs).

 Why?